-I just published with Manuel Bedia a paper in Scientific Reports that results from our exploration of using tools from statistical mechanics to model adaptive mechanisms.
-In this paper, we explore how adaptation to criticality could be used as a general adaptive mechanisms in robots controlled by a neural network, using a simple mechanism that preserves a specific structure of correlations.
-This has interesting implications for thinking about neural and cognitive systems, which instead of representing or processing information about an external world could adapt by preserving a complex structure of internal correlations.
+I just published with Manuel Bedia a paper in Scientific Reports that results from an exploration of how tools from statistical mechanics could be used to model adaptive mechanisms.
+In this paper, we explore how adaptation to criticality could be used as a general adaptive mechanism in robots controlled by a neural network, using a simple mechanism that preserves a specific structure of correlations.
+This has interesting implications for thinking about neural and cognitive systems, which instead of relying on internal representations about an external world could adapt by preserving a complex structure of internal correlations.

 Aguilera, M & Bedia, MG (2018).
 Adaptation to criticality through organizational invariance in embodied agents.
 Scientific Reports volume 8, Article number: 7723 (2018). doi:10.1038/s41598-018-25925-4